Understanding Life Insurance

 - Do you have a large estate that may be subject to state or federal estate taxes?

 If you answered yes to any of these questions, you should consider buying life insurance.

 Buying Life Insurance for You or Someone Else

 You may buy a life insurance policy for yourself or for anyone who gives you permission and agrees to the company’s underwriting process.
-The person who buys the policy is the policyholder and is responsible for paying the premiums.
+The person who buys the policy is the policyholder or owner and is responsible for paying the premiums.

 Term Life Insurance